THE NEXT KARATE KID (Theatrical Release USA 1994)

 Ben Meyers’ rating: 4.6|5.0 Starsìììì

 Wallstreet presents some of the best of Michael Douglas as well as Charlie and Martin Sheen.
-This is a solid story, well acted, and excellent watch.
+This is a solid story, well acted, and an excellent watch.

 Film Poster Courtesy of Wikipedia